leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 After import is clicked, import changes to “Reset” Button.

-If there are any changes in Document Type and Attribute Type from IDM, click the “Reset” button, newly added or updated values will be retrieved from Infor M3.
+If there are any changes in Document Type and Attribute Type from IDM, click the “Reset” button, newly added or updated values will be retrieved from IDM.

 <kbd>
 <img alt="IDM Reset" src="../../images/pwa/one_day_deployment/idm_reset.png">